KhronosGroup/Vulkan-ValidationLayers/docs/debug_printf.md

 ## Settings

-The following are the various DebugPrintf settings (listed as environment variables, but work like all other settings).
+The following are the various Debug Printf settings (listed as environment variables, but work like all other settings).

 > All settings also found in `VkConfig`

-- `VK_LAYER_PRINTF_ENABLE` will turn on DebugPrintf alongside the other validation
+- `VK_LAYER_PRINTF_ENABLE` will turn on Debug Printf alongside the other validation
     - `VK_LAYER_PRINTF_ENABLE=1` turn on
 - `VK_LAYER_PRINTF_TO_STDOUT` will print to `stdout` **instead** of the normal Debug Callback
     - `VK_LAYER_PRINTF_TO_STDOUT=1` turn on